PR & Partnerships, SEO

 • Irrelevant mentions: mentions in comments, random online tools, mentions of irrelevant references ( When “Mars” is mentioned, it’ll not always be about your favourite chocolate bar but potentially about the planet Mars, Bruno MarsVeronica Mars and the list can go and on)

 As you’re refining your prospect list, pull the contact details of the ones you want to go after.
-I suggest to aim for phone numbers rather than emails.
+I suggest aiming for phone numbers rather than emails.
 Emails and contact forms should be your last resort type of contact.

 Request:

 Now that you’ve got a filtered list of opportunities with their contact details, it’s time to put on your sales cap, pick up the phone and make some calls.
-When submitting requests, keep it simple and explain what you’re after in layman terms.
-Further details can be provided in a follow up email.
+When submitting requests, keep it simple and explain what you’re after in layman's terms.
+Further details can be provided in a follow-up email.

 Your success will depend on how you submit your request and who you’re dealing with.
 This task needs a person with solid communication skills and immaculate phone manners.
 Try and get a hold of the editor in charge as they will likely be responsible of granting your request.